 Drug detox is the process where a person stops taking a substance, whether it’s drugs or alcohol and allows their body to work the substance completely out of their system.

-Some companies sell kits that promise permanent drug detox by taking specialized supplements, medications or beverages to mask or eliminate the presence of drugs in body.
+Some companies sell kits that promise permanent drug detox by taking specialized supplements, medications, or beverages to mask or eliminate the presence of drugs in the body.

 About Drug Detox Programs

 Instead of trying to use permanent drug detox teas or supplements, a person can participate in a drug detox program that provides support throughout the detox process.
 This support primarily addresses withdrawal symptoms.

 When a person stops using a substance that they’re addicted to, they will most likely experience withdrawal symptoms.
 These symptoms can include nausea, vomiting, muscle tremors, insomnia, anxiety, seizures, and more.
 Drug detox programs are designed to help a person get through any withdrawal symptoms safely and as comfortably as possible.